 Pros and Cons

-Email marketing, if done correctly, is a great way to reach new audiences and potential customers online.
-But like any marketing campaign, understanding the pros and cons of email marketing can mean the difference between successful and failed campaigns.
+If done correctly, is a great way to reach new audiences and potential customers online.
+However, like any marketing campaign, understanding the pros and cons can mean the difference between successful and failed campaigns.

 Requires time and thought – From the body content and call to action to the subject line that gets people to click on the email, creating quality email content consumers are interested in can be time consuming.

 So there you have it.
-Like any marketing campaign, there are pros and cons to email marketing that should be considered before planning an advertising strategy around it.
-But if you do it right, email marketing can be very effective.
+Like any marketing campaign, there are pros and cons that should be considered before planning an advertising strategy around it.
+But if you do it right, and this kind of marketing can be very effective.

 This article was originally published by Fortress Consulting Group.